-Soledad Mission was the thirteenth one built in California, founded October 9, 1791 by Father Fermin Lasuen.
-It gets the name Nuestra Senora de la Soledad from the Solitude of Most Holy Mary, Our Lady.
+Soledad Mission was the thirteenth one built in California, founded October 9, 1791, by Father Fermin Lasuen.
+It gets the name Nuestra Senora de la Soledad which means the Solitude of Most Holy Mary, Our Lady.

 Interesting Facts about Soledad Mission

 Spanish Governor Arrillaga died at Mission Soledad in 1814.
 It was built so priests could break their journey between San Antonio de Padua and Carmel.
 It had more than 30 priests in its 44-year history

 Mission Website and current hours